Jump to main content

 Plants need water for several reasons.
 First, water acts as a solvent and helps to transport nutrients from the soil throughout the plant.
 Second, water-filled cells help support various biochemical reactions in the plant.
 A biochemical reaction is a reaction that occurs between chemicals inside the plant's cells to keep it alive.
 A plant biochemical reaction that you may have heard of is photosynthesis.
 Photosynthesis is a reaction involving sunlight, the chlorophyll in plant cells, water, and carbon dioxide.
 It produces sugar for the plant to use as food.
 When a plant doesn't receive water, photosynthesis and other biochemical reactions stop, the plant begins to turn yellow, dries up, and then dies.

 Plants also need nutrients.
-They need both macronutrients (like carbon, nitrogen, and phosphorus) and micronutrients (like iron, sodium, and zinc).
-Soil can contain all of these, but plants can absorb these nutrients even faster from nutrient-rich water, and that is what hydroponics is all about.
+They need both essential macronutrients (like carbon, nitrogen, and phosphorus) and micronutrients (like iron and zinc).
+Soil can contain all of these, but plants can absorb these nutrients even faster from nutrient-rich water, and that is what hydroponics allows to occur.

 The word hydroponics means "working water" and comes from the Greek words hydro, meaning "water," and ponos, meaning "work."
 In hydroponics, the nutrients are available at the plant's roots.
-So, without any work, the plant gets its food and nutrition.
+Therefore, the plant gets its water and nutrients much quicker.

 There are six basic types of hydroponic systems: wick system, water culture system, ebb-and-flow system, drip system, nutrient-film technique, and the aeroponics system.
 Each system has its advantages and disadvantages.
-In this plant biology activity, you experimented with the wick system.
+In this plant biology activity, you experimented with using a hydroponic wick system.

 icon scientific method